cube-js/cube/docs/content/Auth/Security-Context.md

  http://localhost:4000/cubejs-api/v1/load
 ```

-And Cube.js with generate the following SQL:
+And Cube.js will generate the following SQL:

 ```sql
 SELECT